 Kelowna

-Equipment: Arm- and leg-powered adaptive bikes, two TrailRiders, paddleboards, floating beach wheelchair, cross-country sit ski and sleds
+Equipment: Arm- and leg-powered adaptive bikes, two TrailRiders, paddleboards, floating beach wheelchair, and cross-country sit ski and sleds

 - Organization: Community Recreational Initiatives Society (CRIS)